 * Service Number: A song (or songs) performed after the curtain call, somewhat like an encore

 * Senshuuraku: The final day of performances for the current production.
-Also marks the graduations of members of the cast, who are given a special send-off
+Also marks the graduations of members of the cast, who are given more focus in that specific production and are given a special send-off at show's end

 * Graduation: When one or more members of the Senshi actors leaves the show